-- Set clear expectations so you are not surprised. - Prepare you to best manage your pain, initiate your rehab, and plan your return to work and sport. - Answer commonly asked questions in an easy-reference manner. - o This document should supplement your Health Partners surgery packet - My team and I are available to answer your questions night or day via the above contacts.
+- Set clear expectations so you are not surprised. - Prepare you to best manage your pain, initiate your rehab, and plan your return to work and sport. - Answer commonly asked questions in an easy-reference manner. - This document should supplement your Health Partners surgery packet. - My team and I are available to answer your questions night or day via the above contacts.

-What you can expect from me
+What you can expect from me twincitiesshoulderandelbow.com/intro/

-As an assistant professor at the University of Minnesota it is my job to stay ahead of the curve through close reading of the latest journals, national meeting attendance and presentations, and by utilizing my national network of surgeon colleagues.
+I am a member and actively present at national specialty societies including the American Shoulder and Elbow Surgeons (ASES), Orthopedic Trauma Association (OTA), American Association of Orthopedic Surgeons (AAOS) and AO North America.
+As an academic shoulder and elbow surgeon it is my job to stay ahead of the curve through close analysis of the latest research, national meeting attendance and presentations, and by utilizing my national network of colleagues.
 I am not content until all of your questions are answered.
 I aim for each patient to get the exact treatment that is right for them.